EduardoZepeda/coffee-bytes-hugo/content/posts/django/cuando-usar-annotate-y-aggregate-en-django/index.en.md

 coverImage: images/Django_aggregate_y_annotate.jpg
 coverImageCredits: Credits to https://www.pexels.com/@cottonbro/
 date: '2020-11-17'
-description: Learn the differences, features and usage of annotate and aggregate in Django in this tutorial, reading SQL with examples and code.
+description: Learn when to use django annotate and aggregate, along with its key differences and how they're translated to SQL code  under the hood in this tutorial.
 keyword: django annotate
 keywords:
 - django